Terms of Service

 “Official Channels” means the only authorized communication channels for scheduling, cancellations, rescheduling, complaints, claims, billing matters, and account requests.
 Official Channels are: email to info@briance.ca, and/or phone call or SMS to (438) 796-4418, and/or Briance’s booking/customer portal or messaging systems where available.

-Messages sent to a Home Manager’s personal contact channels are not Official Channels.
+Messages sent to a Provider’s personal contact channels are not Official Channels and are not notice to Briance for the purposes listed above.

-“Authorized Personnel” means only Briance personnel and authorized representatives who reasonably need access to a customer communication to perform or support the Services, including the assigned Home Manager where access is reasonably necessary for the Visit, customer service representatives, sales/support agents, marketing personnel (where relevant to communications the customer has initiated), and Briance management/administrators.
-Communications are not shared broadly with other Home Managers who are not assigned to the customer.
+“Authorized Personnel” means only Briance personnel and authorized representatives who reasonably need access to a customer communication in order to operate, support, or administer the Services: customer service representatives, support agents, marketing personnel (where relevant to communications the customer has initiated), and Briance management and administrators.
+Providers are not Briance personnel.
+A Provider receives only the booking information reasonably necessary to decide on and perform a Visit they have accepted.

-While we continually strive to improve our Services, Briance reserves the right, at its sole discretion, to refuse, suspend, pause, reassign, or terminate any Visit, Subscription, or Membership at any time if we determine that the relationship is no longer positive or may negatively impact the well-being, safety, or morale of Briance personnel or assigned Home Managers.
+Briance may refuse, suspend, pause, or terminate any Visit, Subscription, or Membership at any time where the relationship is no longer workable, where these Terms are not respected, or where continuing may negatively affect the well-being or safety of Briance personnel or of Providers on the Platform.

-In some cases, we may determine that our Services are not the right fit for a customer’s expectations or needs.
-Where appropriate, we may cancel service and suggest alternative service options.
+In some cases, the Platform is not the right fit for a customer’s expectations or needs.
+Where appropriate, Briance may end the Subscription and suggest alternative options.

 2. Membership Eligibility, Acceptance, and Service Area

-Briance is a Membership-based service company offering recurring Subscriptions at the following Cadences: Every week, Every 2 weeks, or Every 4 weeks.
-Briance does not specialize in one-time cleanings.
+Briance offers access to the Platform on a Membership basis, with recurring Subscriptions at the following Cadences: Every week, Every 2 weeks, or Every 4 weeks.
+The Platform is built for recurring service rather than one-time bookings.

 Acceptance into the Briance Membership is not automatic.
 Each request is evaluated on a case-by-case basis, considering factors including, but not limited to, home condition, accessibility, service expectations, Cadence, location, and overall fit.
 Being located within our service area does not guarantee acceptance.

-Customers attempting to use the Subscription model to obtain one-time services (including repeated cancellations or pattern-based misuse) may have their service refused or Subscription terminated without notice.
+Customers attempting to use the Subscription model to obtain one-time services (including repeated cancellations or pattern-based misuse) may have their access refused or Subscription terminated without notice.

 3. Payments, Billing, and Accepted Methods